I want you to take a moment and think about the kind of relationship you have with your mother.

 Where Does the Mother Wound Come From?

-Women have lived under patriarchal reign for centuries.
-Religion and society in particular have been instrumental in perpetuating the myths that women should:
+Women have lived under patriarchal rule for centuries.
+Religion and society, in particular, have been instrumental in perpetuating the myths that women should:

 But it is important that we understand how much our mothers have gone through in the face of these oppressive ideals and expectations.
-It is important that we realize that no mother can be perfect, no matter how hard they try, and use this knowledge to generate forgiveness.
+It is vital that we realize that no mother can be perfect, no matter how hard they try, and use this knowledge to cultivate forgiveness.

 Finally, it’s important that we learn to humanize our mothers in a society that strips them of their humanity.
 No mother can act in a loving way 100% of the time.
 The sooner we embrace this reality, the better.